 - Groups of students that include faculty may also submit applications, with the understanding that students are the project coordinators who are responsible for managing the funds and providing the required report at the conclusion of the project.
 Group applicants should note that the funding will not change with the number of people involved in the project.

 Microgrant funds may be used to defray the cost of hardware or software (if not already available on campus), data storage and web hosting, artists’ supplies, building materials, travel, stipends for off-campus expertise, course training fees, and other expenses related to multimedia projects, performances, exhibits and guest artists.

 Proposed budgets should not exceed $500.
 Applications will be evaluated on the basis of their substance and innovative character and the project’s feasibility within its stated timeframe.
 An application might, for instance, request funding for:

-- the purchase of studio time for assistance in color grading an original film.
+- the purchase of studio time for professional assistance to finish a project (such as color grading an original film) provided that the student participates in the session